Process viewer, find the CPU-intensive programs currently running. See ps for explanations of the field descriptors.

 Top should only be used to compare the load average on two different machines if they have an identical configuration (both hardware and software.)

-To display processes sorted by CPU useage, updating every 5 seconds:
+To display processes sorted by CPU usage, updating every 5 seconds:

 "Venice is like eating an entire box of chocolate liqueurs at one go" ~ Truman Capote

-htop - text mode, interactive process viewer (easy alternative to top)
+htop - text mode, interactive process viewer (simple alternative to top).

 signal(3) - software signal facilities.